-Halloween 2019: Georgie Skeleton From the New Scary Movie 'IT'
+Halloween 2019: Georgie Skeleton From the Movie 'IT'

 I make all my own Halloween decorations for our front yard display.
 This is the little boy Georgie as a skeleton and his sailboat.
 It is quite easy to make and is very effective in the front yard as part of your scary Halloween display.
 I show you how to make this with my own photos and step-by-step guide.

 The Story of Georgie

 This skeleton is inspired by the movie IT.
 The little boy called Georgie is the first child we see that is killed in the film.
 He goes out to play in the rain wearing a yellow raincoat.
 He plays with his handmade boat and watches it as it sails along the puddles.
 It gets caught in a storm drain.

 Georgie goes to retrieve it but the hidden clown in the drain drags at his arm to pull him in.
 Georgie temporally escapes but his arm is torn off.
 The clown still manages to drag the boy into the drain to his death.
 I believe it is one of the best movies for kids this Halloween.

 - A child skeleton

 - Photo of Georgie from the film IT

 - Red paint